-Note: The DSP&S Testing Center will be moving sometime during the 2011-12 school year.
+Note: The DSP&S Testing Center will be moving before fall 2012.
 Please consult our web page or call us to confirm the location of the DSP&S Testing Center.

 Substitution Policy

 When the severity of the disability of an otherwise qualified student precludes successful completion of a course required for graduation from LMC, despite an earnest effort on the part of the student to complete the course and despite provisions of academic accommodations and/or auxiliary aids, a course substitution shall be considered.
 Contact the Disabled Student Program & Services office for more information on policies and procedures.